OPEN TO THE PUBLIC

 New shooters are required to sign the Manville Sportsmen’s Rod & Gun Club Waiver form, demonstrate firearm proficiency, and qualify before shooting on a regular trap line.
 New shooters should stop by and talk to the range officers first.
 They will be happy to help you get started and answer all questions.

-- Sundays – 9:30 AM until 12 noon (EXCEPT on some holidays and on Sundays when there is a monthly club meeting.
-Check our Facebook Page for details.
+Sundays* – (*Except: On some holidays and on Sundays when there is a monthly club meeting.
+Please check our Facebook Page for details).